-Utilising, improving and developing active and passive remote sensing systems for probing the atmosphere, and inventing methods to derive information and deliver products from existing and new remote sensing systems.
+Utilising, improving and developing active and passive remote sensing systems for probing the atmosphere.

 Remote sensing of the atmosphere continuously provides profiles of essential information about important atmospheric parameters.
 User groups benefiting from this information include NWP modellers and forecasters, as well as institutions concerned with air quality.

 The Upper Air Remote Sensing Team is based in Exeter and Reading.
 It performs research and development for enhancing active and passive remote sensing systems, and applied methodology to generate information and products.